eveseat-plugins/seat-prices-core/developer_documentation.md

 > TODO

 ## Using prices from seat-prices
-Your interaction with price providers will go over the `\RecursiveTree\Seat\Prices\Model\PriceProviderInstance` model.
+Your interaction with price providers will go over the `\RecursiveTree\Seat\PricesCore\Models\PriceProviderInstance` model.

 In your settings interface, you should offer an options to select one of the `PriceProviderInstance` models stored in the DB.
 Store its ID somewhere where you can retrieve it again, for example using SeAT's `setting()` function.